scalajs-io/nodejs/README.md

 // Use connect method to connect to the Server mongoClient.connect(url, (err: MongoError, db: MongoDatabase) => {
-    if (isDefined(err) {
+    if (isDefined(err)) {
         console.log("Unable to connect to the mongoDB server.
 Error:", err) } else {
-        //HURRAY!!
+        // HURRAY!!
 We are connected. :)
         console.log("Connection established to: %s", url)

-        // do some work here with the database.
+        // TODO do some work here with the database.

-        //Close connection
+        // close connection
         db.close()
     }
 })